Ahmed Shah's Mosque: History and architecture

-The mosque covers area of 700 m2 and have two rows of ten large domes surrounded by several smaller domes.
-The mosque is supported by 152 pillars and have four arched gateways.
+The mosque covers an area of 700 m2 and has two rows of ten large domes surrounded by several smaller domes.
+The mosque is supported by 152 pillars and has four arched gateways.
 There are eight perforated stone windows and 25 fine carved pillars.
 The pillars inside the mosque were taken from Hindu/Jain temples, and some still possess Hindu figures.
 One pillar retains an inscription in Old Gujarati dated from 1252 from the reign of Vīsaladeva Vāghelā, identifying its origin from a temple to Uttareśvara in Mahiṁsaka (an unidentified locality in North Gujarat).

-The mosque was restored in 2011 by the Archaeological Survey of India at cost of ₹22 lakh.
+The mosque was restored in 2011 by the Archaeological Survey of India at a cost of ₹22 lakh.